timurinal/timurinal/README.md

 16 year old game developer.

-I mainly use C++ and OpenGL, but I am also learning Vulkan.
+I mainly use C++ and as of recently, bgfx.
+I'm also familiar with OpenGL, and have done a very little bit with Vulkan.

 Contact info and projects I've worked on can be found on my [website](https://timurinal.co.uk).